baihacker/main/docs/_posts/2020-04-12-The_prefix-sum_of_multiplicative_function_dirichlet_convolution.md

 \end{array}
 $$

-This implementation requires to iterate all the item of $h$.
-So the optimization direction is to reduce the number of items in $H$.
+This implementation requires iterating all the item of $h$.
+So the optimization direction is to reduce the number of visited items in $H$.

 For example, consider $H = \prod_p(1 + \frac{h(p^s)}{p^s} + \frac{h_(p^{2s})}{p^{2s}}$+...).
 If $h(p)$ is $0$, we have the powerful number sieving method (see another article).
 Moreover, If $h(p^k) = 0$ for $k \ge 1$, we have other similar sieving methods.

-So, the guides to this implementation are
+So, the guides of this implementation are
 * the prefix-sum of one helper function is easy to calculate.
 * many coefficients of the other helper function are zero.
   * One way (not the only way) to achieve this goal is $h(p^k) = 0$ for $1 \le k \le c$.